 Suicide is a rampant public health issue, causing nearly 45,000 deaths in 2016 alone.
 Call 1-800-273-8255 if you are in need of immediate help.

 Suicide rates have increased in nearly every state over the past two decades, and half of the states have seen suicide rates increase by more than 30 percent, according to a new CDC report.
-Earlier this week, the death of New York fashion designer Kate Spade shocked the celebrity and fashion world.
+Earlier this year, the deaths of New York fashion designer Kate Spade and Anthony Bourdain were reported in June.

 Spade, 55, was found dead in her New York apartment of an apparent suicide.
-On Friday morning, CNN reported that celebrity chef Anthony Bourdain, 61, was found dead in a hotel room in France.
+CNN reported that celebrity chef Anthony Bourdain, 61, was also found dead in a hotel room in France.
 It is reported that he also died of an apparent suicide.

 If you’re feeling hopeless or thinking about suicide, get immediate help.
 Here are some options for taking action:

 1. IN CRISIS Call 911 or your local emergency number if you are in crisis.

 2. HOTLINE Call a suicide hotline number — in the United States, call the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255) to reach a trained counselor.
 Use that same number and press 1 to reach the Veterans Crisis Line.